MarkRivera/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    .map() returns a new array of elements after completion while .forEach() returns undefined.

 2. What is the difference between a function and a method?

+    A method is a function which belongs to an object.
+Functions do not necessarily need to belong to any object.

 3. What is closure?

+    It's an enclosed space where rules govern which data can be accessed or how it is accessed.
+For example, when you declare a function it creates its own local scope where data is exclusive to that function only.
+So if a varible is created within that function, nothing outside of that function can 'read' that data unless it is returned from the function explicitly.

 4. Describe the four rules of the 'this' keyword.

+    A. This will refer to the window/global object if not implicitly or explicitly binded.
+    B. this will be binded to the object which a method was called from.
+(Implicit binding)
+    C. When using constructors, this will be binded to what ever object was created using the new keyword.
+    D. You can explicitly bind this using any of these methods: .bind(), .call(), .apply()

 5. Why do we need super() in an extended class?

+    super() is the equivalent of Obj.prototype = Object.create(Person.prototype).
+In essence it makes the child constructor aware of the parent prototype.

 ## Project Set up